crcn/tandem-old/documentation/Syntax/README.md

 ## slots

-Slots are areas of your template where you can add nodes.
+Slots are areas of your template where you can add content.
 For example:

 ```html
 <!-- hello.pc -->